Do you have a question about InnovaXN?

 Quest.
 20What level of English is needed?

 Candidates must have a demonstrable level of English.
 A proof of upper-intermediate level must be included in the application; this should take the form of one of the recognised international qualifications (minimum CEFR B2, Cambridge English First (FCE), Cambridge Bulats >60, PTE Level 3, IELTS 5-6.5, TOEFL >72, TOEIC >750).
-Applicants originating from native-English-speaking countries can apply without the need for proof of level.
+Candidates originating from native-English-speaking countries can apply without the need for proof of level.
 An official degree (including postgraduate) conducted in English as the only language will be also accepted as a proof of level.

 Quest.
 21Is it possible to apply if one of the requested document is missing?